This article will cover the completion of our Mobile HF project. Our installation is fairly complex, so we’ve broken the project into several phases:

 - Phase 3 – Install the Scorpion Screwdriver Antenna and Controller

 - Phase 4 – Install a 500w Amplifier, 160m capability, and operating accessories (this article)

 The first step in this part of our project was to add upgrades to our Scorpion SA-680 Screwdriver Antenna to enable it to be used on 160m.

 Ron at Scorpion Antennas makes an add-on coil unit to enable his 80m – 10m antennas to work on 160m.
 The picture above shows the add-on coil installed along with a 3 ft rod and Cap Hat.
 The coil adds additional base loading inductance to enable the antenna to work on 160m.

 The unit contains two shunt coils (one for 160m and one for 80m/40m) and a 12V relay.
-The relay switches in the appropriate shunt coil under the control of a switch that I’ve added to our truck’s console.
-After properly adjusting both shunt coils, I was able to get a good match (SWR < 1.4:1) across the 160m, 80m and 40m bands.
+The relay switches in the appropriate shunt coil are under the control of a switch that I’ve added to our truck’s console.
+After properly adjusting both shunt coils, I was able to get a good match (SWR < 1.4:1) across the 160m, 80m, and 40m bands.

 - Beefing up the vehicle’s electrical system to be able to supply adequate 13.8V power (a 500W mobile amplifier will require 60A – 80A of sustained current when transmitting at full output and may draw close to 100A on peaks).